jackc1992/simple-rust-csv-proj/README.md

 * Simple unit tests in lib.rs and bank_engine.rs

+* Logging via eprintln.
+This was purely done to keep things simple as well as respect the need to write to stdout.

 ## Design trade off

 I'm not sure some of these decisions make sense; for instance during a dispute I've made it